dinhhuy258/notes/web-architecture/http.md

 - Access-Control-Allow-Origin: Indicates whether the response can be shared
 - ...

-#### 1.2.4) Http status code
+#### 1.2.4) HTTP status code

-Http status code are like short notes from server to client.
+HTTP status code are like short notes from server to client.
 They are messsages from the server letting clients konw how things went when it received requests.

-Http status codes are grouped in five classed:
+HTTP status codes are grouped in five classed:

 1. Information responses (100- 199)
 2. Successful responses (200, 299)